tomi-vanek/asciiart-logo/FONTS.md

 # Fonts

-Available fonts (lower-upper case of the font name must be exact, otherwise the font is not found in the library).
-Example visualization is in [Font gallery](https://inteist.com/figlet-font-gallery/).
+List of available fonts - font names are case sensitive.
+Example visualization of the fonts is in [Font gallery](https://inteist.com/figlet-font-gallery/).

 * 1Row
 * 3-D